SQL dump and restoreSQL dump and restore mk Sun, 03/28/2010 - 13:56

 -? | --help show this usage message

 --functions and --table are mutually exclusive

-It act as a normal database application, e.g. it runs concurrently with all other user sessions, and dumps the generated SQL statements onto standard output.
-Safe this to a file for later a later restore session by calling mclient with the saved session as argument.
+msqldump program acts as a normal MonetDB client application, e.g. it runs concurrently with all other user sessions, and dumps the generated SQL statements onto standard output.
+Safe this to a file (by using redirection of stdout) for a later restore session by calling mclient with the saved file as input argument.
 Details on the various arguments can be found in the manual page for mclient.

 For example, consider you have already installed the SQL tutorial database voc on a Linux platform and wishes to transport it to another machine.
 Then the following command line option generates the dump file.

 You can inspect the file /tmp/voc.sql to confirm that indeed a readable SQL database dump is available.
 If storage space is a problem, you can readily pipe the output of this command to a compression tool, e.g. gzip, or sent it directly to another machine in your environment using conventional Linux tools, e.g. scpy.
 As a baseline for recovery, move the file over to the new machine.
 Then the monetdb tool can be used to create the database on the recipient machine.
 Once done, it suffices to feed the dump file to mclient to populate the database.

 Creation of the dump respects your MonetDB server login credentials, which means you only can dump the tables you have access to.

 Migration of a database from other database systems follow the same route, but be aware that SQL dialects often differ.
 A manual or scripted patch of a foreign SQL dump is often needed.
 An overview of the various SQL dialects can be found in the SQL dialects book and general background on database compatibility on Wikipedia.